L3S/twitter-crawler/README.md

 long URL, including metadata
 - the plugin regularly checks, if there haven't been any additions to the queue and if so, resolves the URLs in the queue

+## What you need

+- JDK 8
+- Apache Nutch 2.2.1 with HBase
+- nutch-injector 1.0